Specialists in supporting companies and service providers with skills to succeed at becoming inclusive leaders in their industry

 Hi!
 I'm Cynthia Sweeney (she/her)

 I am cis and I am straight.
-So, what am I doing educating about LGBTQ2+ inclusion and breaking heteronormative and cisnormative practices?
+Why am I here educating about LGBTQ2+ inclusion and breaking heteronormative and cisnormative practices?

-I draw from professional training, lived experience and non-profit work, and recognize thoughtful conversations and dynamic action are fundamental starting blocks for inspiring the change necessary to fill the gaps in education and dismantle systemic prejudice and bias that is woven within our communities.
+Inclusion is everyone's business.
+I draw from professional and lived experience and non-profit work.
+I recognize thoughtful conversations and dynamic action are the foundation for inspiring change necessary to fill the gaps in education and dismantle systemic prejudice and bias that is woven within our communities.

-Plus, I'm a great connector and story-teller!
-I love hearing peoples stories - and listening fully.
+As a storyteller and community writer I am inspired by peoples stories - and I listening fully.

-From TV and Film development to YTV to consulting, I've 20+ years experience working in client service and production.
-As an experienced writer and author, I earned a degree in Journalism from King's College and a Social Science degree from University of Western Ontario.
+I've a background in children's television and film industry development, journalism and consulting and gained 20+ years experience working in client service and production.
+I hold a degree in Journalism from King's College and a Social Science degree from University of Western Ontario.
 Since 2018 I lead Pflag Halifax and proudly co-facilitate multiple support groups for parents and caregivers of trans and gender creative children.
 I am WPATH certified and educated in gender studies.

 Cynthia is co-host of the podcast Hey, Cis! and author of the children's inclusive story, The Pink Balloon.
-As a public speaker, Cynthia regularly participates in symposiums and is in her third year serving as a Board Director with Lunenburg PRIDE.
+As a public speaker, Cynthia regularly participates in symposiums and is Vice Chair on the Board with Lunenburg PRIDE.